kapilkale/personal-site---blog/jekyll/_posts/2012-10-04-use-jekyll-for-massive-blog-traffic.markdown

 ---
 layout: post
-title: "Use Jekyll To Keep Your Blog From Folding Under Trafic"
+title: "Use Jekyll To Keep Your Blog From Folding Under Traffic"
 date_published: "9/29/2012"
 author: Kapil
 ---